COURT OPERATIONS DURING CORONAVIRUS (COVID-19) PUBLIC HEALTH EMERGENCY (UPDATED 8/18/2020)

 THIS IS AN INFORMATIONAL DOCUMENT AND IS NOT INTENDED TO PROVIDE LEGAL ADVICE.
 YOU SHOULD CONSULT AN ATTORNEY FOR LEGAL ADVICE.

-There WILL NOT be a jury trial in Chillicothe Municipal Court on TUESDAY, AUGUST 4, 2020.
-All jurors with a report date of TUESDAY, AUGUST 4, 2020, do not need to report to court and are released from this term of service.
+There WILL be a jury trial in Chillicothe Municipal Court on TUESDAY, SEPTEMBER 22, 2020.
+Jurors #101 through #120 and #31 shall report to the court at 8:45 am. and jurors #121 through #141 and #61 shall report to the court at 10:30 am.
+All other jurors with a report date of TUESDAY, SEPTEMBER 22, 2020, do not need to report and are released from this term of service.

 The Court is located at 95 East Main Street at the intersection of Main and Mulberry Streets.
 Please see our Map and Directions Page for more information.